s311354/Sphinx-Python-Practice/doc/source/note.rst

 This module provides a decorator and functions for automatically adding generated special methods such as __init__() and __repr__() to user-defined classes.

+The dataclass() decorator examines the class to find fields.
+A field is defined as class variable that has a type annotation.

+The parameters to dataclass() are:

++ The __init_()  method is automatically added to the class: it is not directly specified in the InventoryItem definition.

++ The __repr__() method compute the "offical" string representation of an object.
+This is typeically used for debugging, so it is important that the representation is information-rich and unambiguous.

 The example this code::

     from dataclasses import dataclass